 The program provides coordinated treatment services in a safe and structured setting five days per week, for IOP in either morning (8:00 a.m. - 11:00 a.m.) or afternoon (12:30 p.m. - 3:30 p.m.) sessions for children and adolescents ages 10 to 18 at the West Allis campus.
 The PHP program also meets five days a week (8:00am to 2:00pm) and services children and adolescents at the West Allis campus.
-Due to COVID-19 the program has had the flexibility to move between completely virtual treatment, back to onsite treatment as appropriate, or a combination of the two.
+Due to COVID-19 the program has had the flexibility to move between completely virtual treatment and back to onsite treatment as appropriate.